Portfolio-Projects42/front-end-projects/guides/dev-server/loading-modules/loading-modules.md

 After reloading the page, we should see the new message logged to the console.

-From here onward we can further build up the module graph of our application.
+From here onward we can further build up the module graph of my application.
 Each module can import other modules and export variables.

 ## Module paths